Made in Perth seeks to champion local writers, poets, artists, and other producers of culture.

 A sheep rustler searches for identity under motionless wind turbines on scarred moors, a list-making romantic seeks the perfect revenge and a poet finds her awakening among the broken arcades of a former seaside holiday town.

 Forgotten Scotland Mini-reads are perfect for a journey, a commute, or a lay-by wait for Recovery assistance.
-The second book in the series is due out in September 2014.
 The books are available online and from bookshops.

 Donald N. M. Paton was born and educated in Perth.
 He has spent most of his working life in publishing and has maintained a lifetime interest in the literature, traditions, and culture of Scotland.
 As secretary of the Perth Burns Club for over 30 years, Donald has been the instigator of popular local events such as Perth’s Day of Scottish Culture now in its eleventh year.
 A Fellow of the Society of Antiquaries of Scotland, Donald divides his year between Perth and West Vancouver in British Columbia, Canada.
 He has written Twixt Castle and Mart, a history of Perth’s Needless Road (2005).
-Perth: As Others Saw Us (Tippermuir Books Ltd, 2014) is due for publication in early September.
+Perth: As Others Saw Us (Tippermuir Books Ltd, 2014).

 Perth: As Others Saw Us is a unique collection of writings on the Fair City of Perth by more than a hundred poets, journalists, writers, and local personalities.
 From the ‘Water Poet’ John Taylor in 1618 through to Her Majesty the Queen in 2012, Perth: As Others Saw Us offers a picture of Perth and its people across five centuries.
 The anthology includes entries by many well-known figures including Robert Burns, Billy Connolly, Stuart Cosgrove, Daniel Defoe, H. V. Morton, Carolina Oliphant, Beatrix Potter, and Sir Walter Scott.
 The compiler, Donald N. M. Paton, provides, a lucid introduction, and individual biographies of the various writers.
 The result is a volume of prose and poetry which is a pleasure to peruse and one the reader will return to time and again.
 It is available online, from bookshops, and directly from the publisher: http://tippermuirbooks.co.uk.